Ozymandias81/DNF2001-LeakOzyRepo/README.md

 # Welcome to Duke Nukem Forever 2001 Leak repository Ozy Variant #

+IMPORTANT NOTE: THIS REPOSITORY IS NOT INTENDED TO BE USED WITH THEBaratusII Multiplayer Repository, THINGS HERE ARE IN CONTINUED DEVELOPMENT AND THAT'S NOT A GOOD THING WHEN IT COMES MP.
+INSTEAD USE https://github.com/sirbaratusii/DNF01-MP-PatchPackage FOR A MP EXPERIENCE AND READ CAREFULLY THE README AT https://github.com/sirbaratusii/DNF01-MP-PatchPackage#readme

 This repository has multiple aims:

 - Let the leak live Forever in the web with also my little contribute